Lima, Peru, November 8, 2017

 I had a very busy but good day.
 I saw and did lots!

 Jan Witvoet is 58 and from Meppel, The Netherlands.
 He is a technical writer for ASML which makes machines that make computer chips.
 He writes work instructions for maintenance of the machines.
-These machines cost 120 million dollars! and Samsung just ordered 10!
+These machines cost up to 120 million dollars! and Samsung just ordered 10!
 Jan isn't married but he has a girlfriend living in Japan.
 This is Jan's third overland but tenth big trip.
 We did the Madventure London to Sydney trip together in 2014.
 Jan loves to travel and so overlanding allows him to see many countries in one trip.